stefano-vargiu-gd/devops-docs/README.md

 * timeout
 * uniq
 * networking tools: see the [Networking section](#Networking)
-* monitoring tools: top, htop, iotop, iostat, vmstat
+* monitoring tools: top, htop, iotop, iostat, vmstat, free

 Be able to: